The Story of how Chess was Invented

 When I was about 12 years old my uncle once told me a story about how Chess was invented.

 After hearing that story I was obsessed with wanting to know exactly how many grains of rice would be needed on the 64th square and how much total rice would be needed for all 64 squares.
-Personal computers were not available then and so I set out to find the answer using my dads' TI calculator.
-I think the calculator had about ten digits on it and soon that filled up.
+Personal computers were not available then (this is around 1978) and so I set out to find the answer using my dads' TI calculator.
+I think the calculator had about ten digits on it; and that was considered top of the line then.
+Within a minute or two of starting the calculator hit its limit.
 But I really wanted to know the answer, so I kept going and did the calculations by hand.
-After spending a good part of a Sunday morning doing arithmetic I finally had the answers:
+After spending most of my Sunday morning doing arithmetic I finally had the answers:

 9,223,372,036,854,775,808 on the 64th square and